Muszyna

 Muszyna is a town in the Lesser Poland Voivodeship, southern Poland.
-Population: 4,989 (2006).
-It plays host to a railroad junction, located near border with Slovakia, with trains going into three directions - towards Nowy Sącz, Krynica-Zdrój and southwards, to Slovakia.
+It had a population of 4,989 as of 2006 and plays host to a railroad junction, located near border with Slovakia, with trains going into three directions - towards Nowy Sącz, Krynica-Zdrój and southwards, to Slovakia.
 The distance from the town to the Slovak border is 5 km.

 Muszyna lies in the valley of the Poprad, at an altitude of 450 m above sea level.
 The town has the status of a spa, with the Poprad Landscape Park and the picturesque Poprad River Gorge located nearby.

 History

 Muszyna's development is tied with proximity of the southern borders of the Polish state.
 The settlement was located along the so-called “Hungarian Trail”, as for centuries Slovakia belonged to the Kingdom of Hungary.
 Muszyna was first mentioned in 1209, in a document in which King Andrew II of Hungary allowed local parish priest to collect tolls at the Poprad river near Muszyna.
 At that time, the settlement belonged to the Niegowicki family (Półkozic coat of arms).
-In 1288 Muszyna passed into the hands of Bishops of Kraków, and in the early 14th century, King Władysław Łokietek, after a conflict with Bishop Jan Muskata, and the Rebellion of wójt Albert, decided to make the village a royal property.
+In 1288 Muszyna passed into the hands of Bishops of Kraków, and in the early 14th century, King Władysław I the Elbow-high, after a conflict with Bishop Jan Muskata, and the Rebellion of wójt Albert, decided to make the village a royal property.
 Muszyna remained in the hands of Polish kings for almost 100 years, and in 1356, it was granted Magdeburg rights town charter by King Kazimierz Wielki.

-On July 30, 1391, King Władysław Jagiełło granted the so-called Muszyna State (with two towns and 35 villages) to the Bishops of Kraków.
+On July 30, 1391, King Władysław II Jagiełło granted the so-called Muszyna State (with two towns and 35 villages) to the Bishops of Kraków.
 As a result, the Muszyna State (Państwo Muszyńskie) was treated as a separate territorial unit, with its own administration, army and courts.
 On behalf of Kraków Bishops, the property was governed by starostas, and remained in the hands of the bishops until 1781.
 In the 15th century, influx of settlers from Wallachia and Transcarpathia resulted in construction of several Orthodox churches.
 Muszyna was an important center of the Bar Confederation, and after Partitions of Poland, it became part of Austrian Galicia, where it remained from 1772 to 1918.